ARMmbed/DAPLink/docs/DEVELOPERS-GUIDE.md

 - Can generate the release directory with one command.

 ### Prerequisite
-mbedcli is included in `requirements.txt`, so it will be installed automatically when configuring your development environment.
+mbed-cli is included in `requirements.txt`, so it will be installed automatically when configuring your development environment using the steps described above.

-### mbedcli_compile.py script
+### `tools/mbedcli_compile.py` script
 Arguments
 ```
 positional arguments: